 Map of the Observatory showing the location of areas accessible to visitors.

-With certain exceptions, Palomar Observatory is open daily.
+With some exceptions, Palomar Observatory is open to the public daily.

-from 9:00 am to 4:00 pm.
-Please be aware that the gates will be closed promptly at the
+(9:00 am to 4:00 pm PDT).
+Please be aware that the visitor gates will be closed

 Snow-covered Hale Telescope dome.
 (Palomar/Caltech)